Fritillaria meleagris: Cultivation

 Now easily available as an ornamental spring bulb for the garden, it is commonly sold as a mixture of different coloured cultivars.
 The species and the pure white-flowered variety F. meleagris var. unicolor subvar. alba have gained the Royal Horticultural Society's Award of Garden Merit.

 Pests

 Like many plants in the lily family, F. meleagris is susceptible to the scarlet lily beetle, which can seriously damage or kill it.
 But deer and rabbits do not damage the plant.

 Diseases

 Fritillaria meleagris is generally disease free.

 Uses

-Fritillaria meleagris is used for landscaping, gardening and horticulture in a variety of planting situations, such as in: borders, containers, cottage and informal gardens, woodland gardens, wildflower meadows, rock gardens or naturalized areas.
+Fritillaria meleagris is used in a variety of planting situations, such as in: borders, containers, cottage and informal gardens, woodland gardens, wildflower meadows, rock gardens or naturalized areas.